paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 paper production (other fibre pulp and waste paper), two intermediate products (mechanical and chemical pulp) and eight finished products (coniferous and non-coniferous sawnwoods, veneer sheets and plywood, particle board, fibreboard, newsprint, printing and writing paper, and other paper and paperboards).
 Except for sawnwoods, intermediate and end products are produced from a mix of coniferous and non-coniferous industrial roundwood.
-Scenario simulations with TiMBA are guided by parameters and assumptions shaping future developments.
+Scenario simulations with TiMBA are guided by parameters and assumptions on their developments depicting how the forest sector might unfold in the future.
+Parameters and assumptions are compiled in the model input file.
 In the model framework, wood products are implicitly treated as perfect substitutes, regardless of their origin, as long as they belong to the same commodity group.

 As the optimization of the market equilibrium in a given year does not include an elasticity of substitution, consumption is merely shifted by changes in income and price (Murray et al. 2004).
-Thus, the GDP development indicating national incomes and is an important driver of change.
-Since the consumption of wood-based products is positively correlated to income, an increase in income basically leads to an increase in demand.
-The supply of roundwood depends on wood prices and forest development which in turn is basically determined by the growth dynamics of forest stock, the change in forest area, and harvest volumes.
+Thus, changes in gross domestic product (GDP) reflecting national income development is an important driver in the model.
+Since the consumption of wood-based products is positively correlated to income via a positiv elasticity, an increase in income leads to an increase in demand.
+The supply of roundwood depends on wood prices and the forest development which in return is determined by the growth dynamics of forest stocks, the change in forest area, and harvest volumes.
 Forest area development and timber supply is coupled to GDP per capita developments based on the concept of the environmental Kuznets curve [@Panayotou:1993].
 [comment]:<> (CM: Someone please add reference for Murray 2004)

+For its calculations, TiMBA relies on projections of GDP and population growth from the Shared Socioeconomic Pathways (SSP).
-In its basic version, TiMBA uses the assumptions made in the “Middle of the road” scenario described in “The Shared Socioeconomic Pathways” (the so called SSP2 scenario) to model future GDP developments and population growth.
+In its basic version, TiMBA uses the assumptions made in the SSP2 scenario "Middle of the road".
 This scenario describes a world of modest population growth and where social, economic and technological trends continue similarly to historical patterns [@Riahi:2017].
-Price and income elasticities of demand are taken from @Morland.2018.
+Price and income elasticities of demand are taken from [@Morland:2018].
-Further exogenous specifications on technology developments (input-output coefficients and manufacturing cost) are estimated based on historical developments from 1993-2020 while information on trade inertia and cost are based on WTO data as provided in the Forest Products Model (GFPM, [@Buongiorno:2015]; GFPM version 1-29-2017-World500).
+Further exogenous specifications on technology developments (input-output coefficients and manufacturing cost) are estimated based on historical developments from 1993-2020 while information on trade inertia and cost are based on WTO data as provided in the Global Forest Products Model (GFPM) ([@Buongiorno:2015]; GFPM version 1-29-2017-World500).
 The base year for the scenario simulations with the current version of TiMBA is 2020.
 The input data used for simulation with TiMBA needs to be calibrated and provided in a source file prior to model runs.
 This file is provided together with the model.
 The calibration procedure is described in @Buongiorno:2015 and altered according to @Schier:2018.